Higher-order singular value decomposition: Applications

-The HOSVD is most commonly applied to the extraction of relevant information from multi-way arrays.
+The M-mode SVD (HOSVD/Tucker) is most commonly applied to the extraction of relevant information from multi-way arrays.

 Starting in the early 2000s, Vasilescu addressed causal questions by reframing the data analysis, recognition and synthesis problems as multilinear tensor problems.
 The power of the tensor framework was showcased by decomposing and representing an image in terms of its causal factors of data formation, in the context of Human Motion Signatures for gait recognition, face recognition—TensorFaces and computer graphics—TensorTextures.

-The HOSVD has been successfully applied to signal processing and big data, e.g., in genomic signal processing.
+The M-mode SVD (HOSVD) has been successfully applied to signal processing and big data, e.g., in genomic signal processing.
 These applications also inspired a higher-order GSVD (HO GSVD) and a tensor GSVD.

-A combination of HOSVD and SVD also has been applied for real-time event detection from complex data streams (multivariate data with space and time dimensions) in disease surveillance.
+A combination of M-mode SVD (HOSVD) and SVD also has been applied for real-time event detection from complex data streams (multivariate data with space and time dimensions) in disease surveillance.

 It is also used in tensor product model transformation-based controller design.

-The concept of HOSVD was carried over to functions by Baranyi and Yam via the TP model transformation.
-This extension led to the definition of the HOSVD-based canonical form of tensor product functions and Linear Parameter Varying system models and to convex hull manipulation based control optimization theory, see TP model transformation in control theories.
+The concept of M-mode SVD (HOSVD) was carried over to functions by Baranyi and Yam via the TP model transformation.
+This extension led to the definition of the M-mode SVD/HOSVD canonical form of tensor product functions and Linear Parameter Varying system models and to convex hull manipulation based control optimization theory, see TP model transformation in control theories.

-HOSVD was proposed to be applied to multi-view data analysis and was successfully applied to in silico drug discovery from gene expression.
+M-mode SVD (HOSVD) was proposed to be applied to multi-way data analysis in an unsupervised manner and was successfully applied to in silico drug discovery from gene expression.

 Robust L1-norm variant

 L1-Tucker is the L1-norm-based, robust variant of Tucker decomposition.
-L1-HOSVD is the analogous of HOSVD for the solution to L1-Tucker.
+L1-HOSVD is the analogous of M-mode SVD(HOSVD) for the solution to L1-Tucker.